Clifford–Warren House

 The Clifford–Warren House is an historic First Period house at 3 Clifford Road in Plymouth, Massachusetts.
 The 1 1/2-story gambrel-roofed Cape style house was built c.
 1695.
 It is five bays wide, with a large central chimney.
 The house is believed to be the third on the property, which was granted to Richard Warren in 1627.
-Its most notable resident was probably James Warren, a noted political opponent of British rule and a signer of the United States Declaration of Independence.
+Its most notable resident was probably James Warren, a noted political opponent of British rule and a Major General in the Continental Army.

 The house was listed on the National Register of Historic Places in 1980.